MohammedHamza224/MohammedHamza224/README.md

         self.about = (
             "Passionate Data Analyst with a background in IT Project Management " "and Business Intelligence.
-I enjoy transforming raw data into " "meaningful insights through analytics and interactive dashboards."
+I enjoy transforming raw data into" "meaningful insights through analytics and interactive dashboards."
         )